70cL/spring-cache-redis/README.md

-# Car API To Get Information for Car and manufacturer from database or cached information.
+# Car API To Get Information for Car and manufacturer from database or cache.

 ---
 This project provides to test caching mechanism in Spring with Redis.